ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 ## Distinct select

-To make your select distinct simply call the method corresponding method.
+To make your select distinct simply call the corresponding method.

 ```php
 // SQL: select distinct * from `people`